Levi Lincoln Jr.: Family and legacy

 Lincoln married Penelope Winslow Sever on September 6, 1807.
 She was a descendant of Plymouth Colony Governor Edward Winslow and a member of Worcester's Chandler family.
 The couple had nine children, of whom one died young and three others predeceased their father.
+Levi Lincoln's younger brother, Enoch Lincoln, served as Governor of Maine for 2 years during Levi's long service as Governor of Massachusetts.

 As a consequence of the Lincoln family's prominence in Worcester, the city has a number of landmarks (streets, buildings and parks) bearing the Lincoln name.
 A house Lincoln had built in 1834 while awaiting completion of his 1836 mansion is listed on the National Register of Historic Places as the Gov. Levi Lincoln House.
 The mansion, originally on Worcester's west side, now stands as a retail establishment near the entrance to Old Sturbridge Village in Sturbridge, Massachusetts.